MiSTer-devel/MultiComp_MiSTer/README.md

 ================

 Port of Grant Searle's MultiComp to the MiSTer.
-The MiSTer OSD while allow the access to three machines:
+The MiSTer OSD allows the access to three machines:

 ## Z80 CP/M - SD card needed in I/O Board:
 For convenience you can use the Multicomp FPGA - CP/M Demo Disk from Obsolescence Guaranteed: